 - Yes, if you decide to only make this mousse you can freeze the remaining pumpkin in an ice cube tray to make it again.
-It may separate upon thawing but just mix it back in.
+If some of the liquid separates, drain it well and proceed.

 - Tip: If by chance your pumpkin (or sour cream for that matter) is particularly loose or watery this little trick will keep you mousse holding its shape.
 Take 2 T of cold water and sprinkle ½ t of gelatin over it.
 Let sit for 5 minutes, put in microwave and pulse 1-2 times for 5 seconds until it turns clear.
 Beat it into your whipped cream and voilà, it will certainly hold for several days in the fridge.
 (Like it’s ever gonna last that long).